Bernina express on Landwasser Viaduct, Switzerland. It is landmark of Swiss Alps. Nice Alpine landscape in summer. Red glacier train on rail

 A market overview of modern rail travel in Europe

-Besides that, European railways are well-integrated with other transport, such as buses, trams, and metros, providing seamless connectivity within and between cities.
+In addition, European railways are well integrated with other modes of transport, including buses, trams, and metro systems, enabling seamless connectivity both within and between cities.

-Understanding the attractiveness of trains for business trips across Europe, our client, the world’s leading TMC, decided to automate rail booking, which was previously done manually via a call center.
-They added a rail module to their existing app, alongside air, hotel, and car rental services, which made them a one-stop shop for all corporate travel needs.
+Understanding the attractiveness of trains for business trips across Europe, our clients, the world’s leading TMCs, decided to automate rail booking, which was previously done manually via a call center.
+They added a rail module to their existing platforms, alongside air, hotel, and car rental services, which made them a one-stop shop for all corporate travel needs.

 The following sections will discuss the main steps of integrating rail booking automation and how we addressed the challenges we faced along the road.